 4. Dark-roasted coffee beans

-Dark roast beans are roasted to a point where the beans become very dark brown or black and develop a thin layer of oil on their surface.
-This high temperature and prolonged roasting process reduces the acidity of the beans and produces a more intense, full-bodied flavor.
+Dark roasts are roasted to a point where the beans become very dark brown or black in color and develop a thin layer of oil on their surface.

 Dark roast coffee is most popular in European coffee cultures due to its bold flavor profile.
-The deep, often bitter tones of dark roasted beans suit the strong brewing methods common in Europe, like the French Press, Moka Pot, and Espresso.
+The deep, often bitter, and ashy tones of dark roasted beans suit the strong brewing methods common in Europe, like the French Press, Moka Pot, and Espresso.

 Some Common Names for Dark Roast